-Thank you for allowing us the opportunity to respond to the Productivity Commission Draft Report into Child Care.
+Thank you for the opportunity to respond to the Productivity Commission Draft Report into Child Care and Early Childhood.
+The comments below have been collated for a state wide response.

-Our focus for comment is on Additional needs children and services - improving the accessibility, flexibility and affordability.
+Our focus for comment is predominately around the inclusion of additional needs children and relative services - improving the accessibility, flexibility and affordability.